SteveBarnett/human-centred/writing-workshops-and-talks.md

 title: Writing, Workshops, and Talks
 ---

 Some notes on presenting ideas.

-Make it...
+## Workshops and talks

 - **Social**{: #social }
   - Connect everyone by showing shared experiences, especially struggles and failures.